milena6/ai-qa-workflow/.github/chatmodes/tester.chatmode.md

 ### 5. Bug reporting (create Linear ticket, attach whole-page screenshot)

 If you find a reproducible bug during exploratory testing or test case execution:
-a. verify if the bug report already exists in the Linear project
+a. verify if the bug report already exists in the Linear project, using `linear` to search by keywords from the failure summary.
 b.
 If the bug report does not exist, create a Linear ticket using the template below.
 Attach all relevant evidence.

 - **Bug report template (Markdown & Linear fields)**: